Freelancers can sometimes be represented or managed by an agency. Freelancers may work as and when required, or may work on a project basis.

 - Clarify your obligations regarding tax, insurance, and other legal matters

 Some unions, such as Prospect, offer advice and support for individuals who find that freelancing is the only or preferred route of employment available to them.
-For more information, refer to the Prospect website.
+For more information, refer to the Prospect website or for those who individuals who work in the media and entertainment, the BECTU sector of Prospect.